miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Study Types" %}

-Study type is defined by [NCBI](https://www.ncbi.nlm.nih.gov/) as "expressing the overall purpose of the study."
-This property is required in order to submit studies to the SRA (see the [SRA section](sra.html)).
-The values available in MISO should be limited to the default options, which are the same as defined in the SRA schema.
+**WARNING**: Study type is defined by [NCBI](https://www.ncbi.nlm.nih.gov/) as "expressing the overall purpose of the study."
+This property is required in order to submit studies to the ENA (see the [ENA section](european_nucleotide_archive_support.html)).
+The values available in MISO should be limited to the default options, which are the same as defined in the ENA schema.
+If these values are modified, or additional options are added, your data may not be valid for ENA submission.

+MISO administrators can add, edit, and delete study types using the standard interface.
+A study type can only be deleted if it is not used by any existing studies.

 {% include userman-toplink.md %}